appirio-tech/ng-file-upload/README.md

 ### Install

 ```
+> nvm use
 > npm install
-> bower install
 ```

 ### Using the example app

-``gulp serve`` will start a local Browsersync server.
+``npm run dev`` will start a local Browsersync server.

 ### Comitting changes

 The bower component served by this repo only includes the dist folder, which is committed.
-Make sure to ``gulp build`` before adding your files.